loriandler/Group1-Project1/README.md

  - Lori Andler

  ## Project Title
- ### Compare graduation rates between 4-year private and public colleges and universities in St. Paul, Minnesota
+ ### Completion rate between 4-year private and public universities across the state of Minnesota

 ## Project Description
-Comparing the undergraduate graduation rate of Private and Public colleges and universities St. Paul, Minnesota, we found, the data set started with 11 schools.
-Initially we had 16 schools in our data pool of schools in St. Paul, Minnesota
+At the start of our project, we began by comparing the undergraduate graduation (completion) rate of Private and Public colleges and universities St. Paul, Minnesota.
+During the data cleaning process,  we found the data set started with 11 schools.
+Initially we had 16 schools in our data pool of schools in St. Paul, Minnesota.

 We called all of the variables and put them in a school summary data frame.
 We excluded the 2-year schools, excluded the Luther Seminary and William Mitchell School of Law